 Plan Description, Benefits Provided and Employees Covered: The Agency contributes to the Public Employees' Retirement Fund (PERF) administered by the California Public Employees' Retirement System ("CalPERS"), an agent multiple-employer public employee defined benefit pension plan.
 The State of California is considered the employer and the Agency is a component of the State.
 The Agency employees are enrolled in the State Miscellaneous Plan (the "Plan").
 The Plan is included in the Public Employee's Retirement Fund A ("PERF A") PERF is comprised of and reported as PERF A, PERF B, and PERF C for accounting purposes.
 CalPERS acts as a common investment and administrative agent for participating public entities within the State and uses the accrual basis of accounting.
 Benefit provisions and all other requirements are established by state statute.
-All state agencies are considered collectively to be a single employer, and the actuarial present value of vested and non-vested accumulated plan benefits attribute to the Agency's employees is determined as Agency's percentage of the State as a single employer.
+All state agencies are considered collectively to be a single employee is determined as Agency's percentage of the State as a single employer.
 Similarly, the net position available for benefits of the Agency employees is determined as the Agency's percentage of the State.
 A full description of the pension plan regarding number of employees covered, benefit provisions, assumptions, and membership information are listed in the June 30, 2018 Annual Actuarial Valuation Report.
 Details of the benefits provided can be obtained in Appendix B of the actuarial valuation report.
-CalPERS issues a separate comprehensive annual financial report that includes financial statements and required supplementary information.
-CalPERS' annual financial report and the Annual Actuarial Valuation Report may be obtained via the internet at www.calpers.ca.gov under Forms and Publications.
+CalPERS issues a separate comprehensive annual financial report and the Annual Actuarial Valuation Report may be obtained via the internet at www.calpers.ca.gov under Forms and Publications.